 A. An individual who violates any provision of Heath Occupations Article, Title 14, Subtitle 5C, Annotated Code of Maryland, is guilty of a misdemeanor and on conviction is subject to a fine not exceeding $1,000 or imprisonment not exceeding 1 year, or both.

-B. An individual who violates Heath Occupations Article, §14-5C-21, Annotated Code of Maryland, and represents that the individual is authorized to practice polysomnography, is subject to a civil fine of not more than $5,000 to be levied by the Board.
+B. An individual who violates any provision of Health Occupations Article, Title 14, Subtitle 5C, Annotated Code of Maryland, or any regulation in this chapter, is subject to a civil fine of not more than $5,000 to be levied by the Board.

-C. The Board shall pay any penalty collected under this regulation into the Board of Physicians Fund.
+C. The Board shall pay any penalty collected under §A or B of this regulation into the Board of Physicians Fund.

 (1) The Board may impose a fine up to $1,000 for a hospital, related institution, alternative health system, or employer who fails to make a report to the Board required by Regulation .11 of this chapter.

-(2) The Board shall deposit any funds collected under §D(1) of this regulation into the Stateís General Fund.
+(2) The Board shall deposit any funds collected under §E(1) of this regulation into the State’s General Fund.

-(1) Sections E and F of this regulation and Regulation .16A and B of this chapter do not apply to offenses for which a mandatory sanction is set by statute or regulation.
+(1) Sections F and G of this regulation and Regulation .16A and B of this chapter do not apply to offenses for which a mandatory sanction is set by statute or regulation.